 Dawu National Forest Trail Introduction

-The smallest trail in Taiwan, the Dawu National Forest Trail, is located in Dawu Township, Taitung County.
-This circular trail has a gentle slope and a low elevation, making it suitable for leisurely family outings.
-With its rich and diverse primitive natural ecology, it is recognized as the crown jewel of national parks, earning the nickname "Dawu's Backyard Garden."
-The entrance to the Dawu National Forest Trail is next to the Forestry Bureau's Dawu Station.
-Following the wooden stairs upward, you will reach the trailhead.
-Surrounded by greenery, you can stroll while listening to the chirping of insects and birds, accompanied by the sound of waves crashing on the beach.
-The views include lush forests, varying heights of village houses, and the natural beauty that is usually out of reach in daily life.
-Throughout the forest trail, there are explanatory signs detailing plant species and terrain introductions.
-Additionally, there are scenic pavilions along the trail for the public to rest, enjoy the view, and have a pleasant picnic.
-From elevated points, you can admire the vast and magnificent Pacific Ocean, with the expansive scenery refreshing your mind.
-You can also spot the nearby famous attraction, "Dawu Rainbow Village."
-If you have extra time, visit for a photo opportunity to leave beautiful memories of your journey.
-The Dawu National Forest Trail is the smallest trail in Taiwan, allowing you to venture into the mountains, explore the precious ecosystem, and get close to the ocean and blue sky.
-If you want to absorb phytoncide without worrying about physical limitations, the Dawu National Forest Trail is comfortable and easy to walk.
-Enjoy the beauty of nature while taking a leisurely stroll along the forest trail, offering yourself a healing journey between the mountains and the sea!
+Dawu National Forest Trail, the smallest trail in Taiwan, is located in Dawu Township, Taitung County.
+This circular trail features gentle slopes and a low elevation, making it suitable for families to leisurely explore together.
+The rich and diverse primitive natural ecology, unmatched in national parks, has earned it the nickname "Dawu's Back Garden."
+The entrance to Dawu National Forest Trail is next to the Forestry Bureau’s Dawu Workstation.
+Ascending the wooden stairs, one will arrive at the starting point of the trail.
+Surrounded by greenery, visitors can stroll while listening to the sounds of chirping insects and singing birds, accompanied by the waves crashing on the beach.
+The view includes lush forests, varying heights of village cottages, and the beautiful nature that is often unattainable in daily life.
+Along the forest trail, informational plaques provide detailed explanations of plant species and terrain.
+There are also scenic pavilions for people to take breaks, enjoy the views, and have pleasant picnics.
+From a height, one can gaze upon the vast and majestic Pacific Ocean, with the expansive scenery uplifting the spirit.
+Nearby, one can also see the famous attraction "Dawu Rainbow Village," where visitors can take photos to capture beautiful memories of their journey.
+Dawu National Forest Trail is the smallest trail in Taiwan.
+Entering the forest allows exploration of a precious ecosystem while also getting close to the ocean and blue sky.
+To absorb phytoncides, there's no need to worry about physical limitations, as the Dawu National Forest Trail is comfortable and easy to traverse, offering a soothing experience of nature.
+Walking along the forest trail, one can enjoy the mountains and the sea, providing a healing journey!